turingschool/curriculum/source/projects/jsblogger.markdown

 :confirm => "Really delete the article?"
 ```

 This will popup a JavaScript dialog when the link is clicked.
-The cancel button will stop the request, while the OK will submit it for deletion.
+The Cancel button will stop the request, while the OK button will submit it for deletion.

 ### Creating an Edit Action & View